-How does conveyancing in Sharnbrook differ for newly converted properties?
+How does conveyancing in Sharnbrook differ for new build properties?

-Most buyers of new build or newly converted property in Sharnbrook contact us having been asked by the developer to exchange contracts and commit to the purchase even before the premises is ready to move into.
-This is because new home sellers in Sharnbrook tend to acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Sharnbrook come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the premises is built.
+This is because house builders in Sharnbrook typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Sharnbrook or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Sharnbrook or who has acted in the same development.

 Yesterday I discovered that there is a flying freehold issue on a property I have offered on a fortnight ago in what should have been a straight forward, no chain conveyancing.
 Sharnbrook is the location of the property.
 Is there any guidance you can impart?